egimenos/notion-db-bookmark-extension/README.md

 yarn watch_linux # on Linux
 ```

+## How it works

+The url and title of the current tab is fetched on popup open.
+Then you can edit the title or add some notes, and also provide tags for the bookmark.
+As many tags as desired can be added just by writing the name of the tag in the input box and pressing Enter, or by selecting a existing tag (fetched from your current bookmarks db) from the automcomplete drop-down list.

+Then just click on the "Save" button.

+## Load extension/add-on

+### Chrome

 To load the extension, go to `chrome://extensions/`, activate "Developer mode", "Load unpacked" and select the content in the "extension" folder.

+### Firefox

+In Firefox you will need to use the V2 version of the manifest file since this is the only one supported by firefox at the moment.
+Rename the manifestV2.json into manifest.json and load the extension from here : `about:debugging#/runtime/this-firefox` click "load temporary complement" and select the file with the manifest.